dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

 The advantage of this approach is that compiler preprocessing directives aren't required, and that the partial methods don't have to be implemented on each platform.
-Instead, the compiler removes references to the method signature on any platforms that don't provide an implementation.
+If an implementation isn't provided on a platform, the compiler removes the signature at compile time.
 For information about partial methods, see [Partial methods](/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods#partial-methods).

 ## Handler-based controls